PatrickF1/colored_man_pages.fish/README.md

 ```

 ## Usage
-Just execute `man` as you usually would to get the colors.
+Just execute `man` as you usually would to get colored output.
 For example
 ```fish
 $ man less
 ```